Lone workers | The risks and how to combat them

 With that in mind – and considering the serious consequences of failing to manage staff working alone, including costly fines, absenteeism, reputational damage and decreased morale – creating a positive lone-working safety culture from day one and proactively implementing suitable and sufficient control measures is essential.

 Our qualified Health & Safety Consultants provide competent support with all aspects of health and safety management, including lone working arrangements.
-If you employ lone workers, we can provide practical advice, help you to risk-assess your activities and put in any further controls which may be required, and create a tailored Health & Safety Policy that includes best-practice procedures for lone working.
+If you employ lone workers, we can provide practical advice, help you to risk-assess your activities and put in any further controls which may be required, plus create a tailored Health & Safety Policy that includes best-practice procedures for lone working.